TOP > ABOUT > Entry Information

 https://legacyhalf.tokyo/en/runners/entry/index.html

-• Enter Period
+• Entry Period

 • ONE TOKYO Premium Member Entry